lyokha/ngx-export-tools-extra/README.md

 sent: their values override the values of the headers of the same names sent in the response from the source end of the bridge.

+Bridged HTTP subrequests have transactional semantics: any errors occurred at either end of a bridge make the whole subrequest fail.
+Responses from the source end of a bridge with *non-2xx* status codes are regarded as a failure.

 In this example, after receiving all streamed data the sink collects the request body in variable *hs_rb* and merely sends it back as a response to the original bridged subrequest.
 Then this response gets decoded with